Happy family at holidays

 The festive season often brings with it a relaxed attitude towards alcohol, sometimes extending to teenagers.
 However, many studies have highlighted the detrimental impact of early alcohol consumption on adolescents

 Let’s break down why it’s so important for teens to avoid alcohol and the research to back it up.
 You’ll also find simple, actionable tips to help you guide your teen toward healthier, substance-free choices.
-We’ve also included a printable, 1-page PDF you can download for quick reference at the end of this article.
+We’ve also included a printable, 1-page PDF you can download for quick reference.

 Why Some Parents Might Say ‘Yes’ to a Holiday Cheer with Their Teens